 Cooleaf’s automation for birthdays and years of service awards also saved time for their admin team, who manually tracked and issued the celebratory messages on Slack before Cooleaf.
 With such a large team and all the dates to keep track of, Cooleaf’s automation saved time and ensured not one celebration was missed.

-“Because this platform has everything public, puts everything out there, everyone sees it and joins in, and that’s such a positive driver,” said Walt.
+“Because this platform has everything public and puts everything out there, everyone sees it and joins in.
+That’s really such a positive driver,” said Walt.

 Embracing Core Values